The world's biggest gaming convention is usually held each June, but the coronavirus pandemic has left this year's plans in tatters.

-E3 may be dead, but that doesn't mean there's nothing to look forward to.
+E3 2020 has been cancelled outright, but that doesn't mean there's nothing to look forward to.
 Some companies will still be making the same announcements they normally would around the same time, while others will shift their schedule around.
-And there's still the question of what will happen with E3 2021.
+E3 2021 has also now been confirmed for June next year.

 Like past E3 conferences, E3 2020 was set to span over three days in early June, though publisher press conferences would have spread a bit ahead of that.